eaobservatory/hedwig/doc/user/proposal_create.rst

 Please note the following features of the page:

-* In the menu at the top of the page there is a link to your personal "Dashboard".
+* In the menu at the top of the page there is a link to "Your proposals".
-  Your dashboard lists all the proposals of which you are a member.
-If you leave your proposal and wish to return to it later, you will be able to access it via your dashboard.
+  This lists all the proposals of which you are a member.
+If you leave your proposal and wish to return to it later, you will be able to access it via your proposal list.

 * A proposal identifier will be shown.
   If you need to contact us regarding your proposal, please